stacyposk/aws-sentiment-analyzer/README.md

 - **Amazon Comprehend**: Performs sentiment and entity detection on each review
 - **S3**: Stores the results in a designated output folder
 - **Amazon QuickSight**: Visualizes sentiment distribution and entity frequency
+- Built fully on AWS Free Tier (Comprehend, Lambda, S3, QuickSight)

 ---

 ## How It Works

-1. Upload a CSV file to `s3://input-bucket/reviews.csv`
+1. User uploads a CSV file containing 100 customer reviews to an S3 bucket.
-2. An S3 event triggers a Lambda function written in Python
+2. S3 event triggers a Lambda function (Python), which:
+   - Reads the CSV
+   - Sends each review to Amazon Comprehend via Boto3
+   - Extracts sentiment and entities
-3. Lambda reads the CSV, calls Amazon Comprehend for analysis
+3. Lambda saves the analysis results (CSV) to another S3 bucket/folder.
-4. Processed results are saved to `s3://output-bucket/results/`
+4. Amazon QuickSight is configured to ingest the new result files from S3 for visualization
-5. QuickSight dashboard to connect to S3 folder and visualize the new data
+5. QuickSight dashboard with filters and comparison charts

+---

+## Key AWS Features Used

+- **S3 Event Notification** to trigger computation
+- **Lambda (Python)** with `boto3` to control Comprehend
+- **Comprehend APIs:**
+  - `DetectSentiment`
+  - `DetectEntities`
+- **QuickSight** dataset connecting from S3 output bucket using Manifest file

 ---